 Doctoral students who exceed the credit limit will receive notification from the Graduate and Professional School during the semester in which they are enrolled and exceeding the limit in their current degree program.
 The notification will explain that the State of Texas does not provide funding for any additional hours in which a student is enrolled in excess of 99 hours.
 Texas A&M University will recover the lost funds by requiring students in excess of 99 hours to pay tuition at the non-funded, nonresident rate.
 This non-funded, non-resident tuition rate status will be updated for the following semester and in all subsequent semesters until receipt of a doctoral degree.
-Please see the Tuition Calculator (https:// tuition.tamu.edu/) at the non-resident rate for an example of potential charges.
+Please see theTuition Calculator#at the nonresident rate for an example of potential charges.